Thomas Hendry

 The son of Patrick Hendry and Elizabeth Haining Laurie, he grew up in the Cathcart area of Glasgow.
 He became a Cotton Yarn merchant.

 He played as a forward for Clydesdale RFC and also represented Glasgow District.
 He played in December 1893 inter-city match against Edinburgh District which Glasgow won 14-0.
 He was also picked for a combined Glasgow & Edinburgh side to play the Rest of Scotland in an international trial match that year.

+Other sports

+Hendry was also an accomplished amateur lawn tennis player he won the West of Scotland Championships at Pollokshields in 1891, and again in 1892.